 ERDRICH: You don't want to hear.
 I mean, we would be in terrible trouble if I tried to take hold of that part of the operation.
-I mainly am a very strong cheerleader and friend.
+No, everybody kind of warns me off.
+I'm there to help - I help run it in different ways.
+My daughters all have worked behind the register, have all work lugging books up here, back, forth to different events.
+And I'm at different events, but I mainly am a very strong cheerleader and friend.
 The - my colleagues at the bookstore are my favorite people, and they're part of family.

 DAVIES: And there's not a lot of independent bookstores around anymore.
 What compels you to keep this going?

 ERDRICH: Well, we're a growing subset of Amazon (laughter), I suppose.
 But we're - there are an increasing number of small bookstores.
-And the reason we're surviving and, in many cases, thriving is because we can - that we offer community services, like bringing writers in and supporting local school systems and supporting literacy, you know?
-And we do a lot for our communities.
+And the reason we're surviving and, in many cases, thriving is because we can - people begin to realize that we pay our taxes, you know, that we offer community services like bringing writers in and supporting local school systems and supporting literacy, you know?
+We do a lot for our communities.
 And we also are - we're romantic.
 You see; I don't know how many proposals have happened in our bookstore, but they do.
 And how many acts of forgiveness have also happened because we have a confessional in our bookstore.
 And all you need to do is touch it, and it's - and your sins are forgiven.
 It's become a forgiveness booth, so there's these things...

 ERDRICH: ...You know, that an independent bookstore can do that are also supernatural.
 I mean, it's a magical realism place, I guess.